Lake Nakuru National Park

 This post will discuss Lake Nakuru National Park and Lake Nakuru in tandem since the Lake is inside within the Park.

 The Park is located 164 Kilometers from Nairobi, approximately 2 hours drive.
 It lies in the Great Rift valley of Kenya, South of Nakuru.
 Nakuru means “dusty place” in the Masai language.
 The Park is one of the premier parks in Kenya; we highly recommend this Park for bird lovers and first-timers.

 - Rhino Sanctuary

 Flamingos of Lake Nakuru

 The Park host two types of Flamingos, namely greater and Lesser flamingos; despite their name, their sizes can’t be of much of a distinguishing factor.
 The lesser flamingos have an extended black shade all over their beaks and have a darker pink coloring on their feathers and, in some instances, black spots on their wings feather.
-On the other hand, Greater flamingos have the black streak only at their beak’s tip and fainter shade of pink with feathers of a similar color.
+On the other hand, Greater flamingos have the black streak only at their beak’s tip and a fainter shade of pink with feathers of a similar color.

-A distance view of the lake makes it looks carpeted in pink.
+A distance view of the Lake makes it looks carpeted in pink.
 That’s why it is sometimes called the “Pink Lake’ or the “bird watchers paradise.